meikei-99/StreamSwap_Frontend/README.md

 # StreamSwap @Polygon Mumbai testnet

-StreamSwap is a 2-in-1 Dapp that helps you stream tokens in real-time and allows the receiver to dollar-cost average into crypto assets.
+StreamSwap is a 2-in-1 DEX that helps you stream tokens in real-time and allows the receiver to dollar-cost average into crypto assets.
 <br/><br/>
 The MATICx tokens have powerful streaming functionality that can be streamed by a sender to a receiver on a monthly basis.
 <br/><br/>